stefania-radu/pixel-semantic/scripts/ensemble/question_answering/README.md

 Note: model 101 was not used because of its low performance so there are 4 models in total

+What what changed in the configurations:
+- batch size
+- learning rate
+- dropout prob

 ### Create ensemble model

 Create enseble model using the previous predictions: